-Reardon recently posted about The Serpico y Laino reference 2499 that is offered in the Rare Watches sale in Geneva on 12 November, stating that it ‘set a new benchmark in my excitement of seeing a complicated 1950s Patek’.
+Reardon recently posted about The Serpico y Laino reference 2499 that it ‘set a new benchmark in my excitement of seeing a complicated 1950s Patek’.
 He then went on to describe the watch as ‘fresh to market, untouched, and preserved in truly original condition’.

-Given our specialist’s excitement over the watch, let us consider each of the elements that make this timepiece truly exceptional.
+Given the watch sold for CHF 3,252,500 (almost $3.3 million) in the Rare Watches sale in Geneva, let us consider each of the elements that make this timepiece truly exceptional.

 Reference 2499 — the benchmark grand complication for Patek Philippe

 By the middle of the 20th century Patek Philippe was at the top of its game in the development and refinement of the Grand Complication that included a perpetual calendar and a chronograph.
 What had started with the design elements of the reference 1526 perpetual calendar, and the grand complication perpetual calendar chronograph reference 1518, was now being refined both in terms of aesthetics and the mechanics.

 The dial design layout set by the reference 1518 was to carry through to later references with the same set of complications, and still does to this day (just look at this year’s release of the reference 5270P).
 It has the now classic layout of twin apertures under the 12 for day and month, chronograph subdials at 3 and 9, and with a moonphase at 6.
 No other watch manufacturer was making such complicated watches at the time, and would not do so for more than half a century.
 Quite simply, Patek Philippe was in a realm of its own.